 Partnerships are central to Science Circus international capacity building.
 The heart of the model is to collaboratively train, equip and further empower our partners so they can continue to provide impacts and drive the project in their countries.
 CPAS’s approach identifies individuals, universities, governments, museums and NGOs already on the innovative STEM communication mission.
 We team up to understand their country’s assets and needs, share global best practice, co-design content, and deliver it together so the program is targeted and relevant to local schools and communities – and sustainable.
 The goal is to establish ongoing, locally-led outreach programs and in the longer-term interactive science centres.

 The projects’ principal supporter is the Australian Government Department of Foreign Affairs and Trade (DFAT).
 The model, while heavily adapted to suit each country, is based on the Shell Questacon Science Circus in Australia, a collaboration between ANU, Questacon – The National Science and Technology Centre and Shell Australia.

 We gratefully acknowledge the support of AMF Magnets who have donated thousands of magnets to schools across Africa since 2015 and will also be contributing to the Pacific initiative.
 We welcome discussions with other corporate and industry partners – please contact us.

 Science Circus Pacific

 Science Circus Pacific aims to share the wonders of STEM with Pacific Island students, teachers and the wider community to create the curiosity, skills, knowledge and motivation needed to support individual careers and countries’ development.
-The project will run from 2019 to 2021, delivering three major outreach and capacity building projects to Pacific Island nations.

 Science Circus Africa